Site Tools

 :?: The device hardware for 868/915/923 MHz selection is the same, just with different antennae in the box; 433 MHz has hardware differences and can't be used for 900 MHz band

-:!: Heltec devices are missing USB-C Configuration Channel resistors, so USB-C PD compliant supplies will likely not supply power.
+:!: Some Heltec ESP32-based devices are missing USB-C Configuration Channel resistors, so USB-C PD compliant supplies will likely not supply power.
 Using a USB-A to USB-C cable solves this issue.
 LILYGO boards have the correct CC resistors (i.e. 5.1 kΩ from pins CC1 and CC2 to ground) and do not have this issue.

 Meshtastic Software